Jessa Duggar’s Baby Son Henry Looks Like Josh Duggar, But Spurgeon Take After ‘Counting On’ Star

 Jessa Duggar is now a mother of two healthy baby boys – Spurgeon Elliot Seewald, and Henry Wilberforce Seewald.
-They are both named after important figures in Christianity, as she and her husband Ben Seewald, are devout believers.
+They are both named after important figures in Christianity, as she and her husband, Ben Seewald, are devout believers.
 Both kids are much loved by the extended Duggar family.
-However, Jill & Jessa Counting On fans cannot help, but note just how similar her first son Spurgeon is to his beautiful, Angelina Jolie-esque mother, while Henry looks like her scandal-ridden brother Josh Duggar.
+However, Jill & Jessa Counting On fans cannot help but note just how similar her first son, Spurgeon, is to his beautiful, Angelina Jolie-esque mother, while Henry looks like her scandal-ridden brother, Josh Duggar.

-Ever since the 24-year-old Duggar got married, and started a family of her own, she has been filling her Instagram, and family blog with pictures of her son Henry to celebrate him turning five months old.
+Ever since the 24-year-old Duggar got married and started a family of her own, she has been filling her Instagram and family blog with pictures of her son, Henry, to celebrate him turning five-months-old.
 He has brought a lot of smiles to her followers for being so big and chubby for his age.

-Recently, she and her husband Ben Seewald marked their second son turning five months old with a new album on their blog.
-Many were pictures of baby Henry, but also how he interacts with his almost two-year-old brother, being loved by his grandfather Jim Bob Duggar, and dressed up as a cow for Chick-fil-A’s Cow Appreciation day.
+Recently, she and her husband, Ben Seewald, marked their second son turning five-months-old with a new album on their blog.
+Many were pictures of Henry, but the images also showed how he interacts with his almost two-year-old brother, being loved by his grandfather Jim Bob Duggar, and dressed up as a cow for Chick-fil-A’s Cow Appreciation Day.

 But this picture of Henry made one of the fans remark how he looks more and more like Josh Duggar, the eldest brother of Jessa.